Deep Support Vectors: Deep Support Vector

-In Sec,~\ref{eq:DeepKKT}, we explored the KKT conditions in the context of deep learning and how these conditions can be used to formulate a loss function.
+\nj{Sec.~\ref{sec:deepkkt} explored} the KKT conditions in the context of deep learning and how these conditions can be used to formulate a loss function.
 It is important to note that our goal is not to construct the model $\Phi$, but rather to generate \textbf{support vectors of an already-trained model $\Phi$ with its parameter $\theta^*$}.

-Our paper addresses the issue of reconstructing support vectors from trained deep learning models.
-Essentially, this involves sampling or synthesizing support vectors.
+\nj{To reconstruct support vectors from a trained deep learning model, sampling or synthesizing support vectors is essential}.
 By replacing the optimization variable $\theta$ with $x$, we shift our focus to utilizing the DeepKKT conditions for generating or evaluating input $x$ rather than $\theta$.
-This adjustment necessitates a consideration of the data's inherent characteristics, specifically its multiclass nature and the tendency of the data to reside on a lower-dimensional manifold compared to its defined dimension.
+This adjustment necessitates a consideration of the data's inherent characteristics, specifically its multiclass nature and the tendency of the data to reside on a lower-dimensional manifold \nj{in an ambient space.}

-\paragraph{Primal Feasibility} Firstly, the primal feasibility condition which is equivalent to Eq.~(\ref{eq:primal}) questions the fundamental performance of the model.
-That is, the trained model $\theta^*$ must be able to correctly discriminate its support vectors.
-As presented in Sec.~\ref{sec:deepkkt}, instead of Eq.~(\ref{eq:primal}), we use a surrogate function for the loss:
+\paragraph{Primal Feasibility} Firstly, the primal feasibility condition \nj{in Eq.~(\ref{eq:DeepKKT}) mandates support vectors be correctly classified by the trained model $\theta^*$.} As presented in Sec.~\ref{sec:deepkkt}, instead of Eq.~(\ref{eq:primal}), we use a surrogate function for the loss:

-This is designed to match the primal condition by mimicking the Hinge loss.
+This is designed to match the \nj{primal} condition by mimicking the Hinge loss.
 When each DSV is correctly classified, no loss is incurred.
 Otherwise, we adjust the DSVs to align them with the correct target, effectively optimizing the support vectors.
-This approach also implicitly enforces the complementary slackness condition, as $L_i$ does not promote increased confidence in the incorrect classification.
-Consequently, the final loss, which refines the support vectors, is computed as follows:
+This approach also implicitly enforces the complementary slackness condition, as $L_i$ \nj{decreases} confidence in the incorrect classification.

 Here, $L$ can be any loss function and we have employed the cross-entropy loss in our experiments.

 \paragraph{Stationarity} Secondly, the stationarity condition can be used directly as a loss function.
 Since we are extracting DSVs from the trained model $\Phi(\cdot ; \theta^*)$, we construct this loss as follows: